Programme Risk

 Commercial Risk Environments

-Projects with elevated commercial exposure require strong coordination between procurement strategy, programme logic and cost control.
+Projects with elevated commercial exposure need strong coordination between procurement strategy, programme logic and cost control.

-Digital construction analysis provides early visibility over quantity assumptions, procurement exposure and delivery risks before construction begins.
+Digital construction analysis gives early visibility of quantity assumptions, procurement exposure and delivery risks before contracts are signed.

 Typical commercial pressures